johnverz22/ite3-2026/Instruction.md

 ```sql
 ALTER TABLE posts ADD COLUMN slug VARCHAR(255) NOT NULL UNIQUE AFTER title;
 ```
+**Note:** If this will generate error, make sure to truncate or empty your post table first then re-run again.
 ---

 ## 🛠️ Step 2: Creating the Service (`app/Services/PostService.php`)